What is a Public Provident Fund (PPF) Account? Features, Benefits, and Key Details

 What is Public Provident Fund (PPF)?

-Public Provident Fund is a long-term investment scheme introduced by the Government of India in 1968 to encourage savings and investment among Indian citizens while also providing a secure and reliable investment option.
-It is a safe and secure investment option with a fixed rate of interest, currently at 7.1%, and the maturity of PPF account for a period of 15 years.
-Public Provident Fund scheme is managed by the National Savings Institute and Public Provident Fund accounts can be opened in designated post offices, nationalized banks, and authorized branches of State Bank of India and its subsidiaries.
+The Government of India introduced the Public Provident Fund (PPF) in 1968 to encourage savings and investment among Indian citizens.
+This long-term investment scheme offers a secure and reliable investment option.
+It is a safe investment with a fixed rate of interest, currently at 7.1%, and the PPF account has a maturity period of 15 years.
+The National Savings Institute manages PPF accounts, which you can open in designated post offices, nationalised banks, and authorised branches of the State Bank of India and its subsidiaries.
+The government reviews the interest rate on PPF accounts quarterly, ensuring it remains an attractive option for investors.

-Here are a few features of Public Provident Funds (PPF):
+Here are a few of the PPF features:

 Eligibility Criteria for Investing in PPF

-To open a PPF account in India, one must fulfill the following PPF eligibility criteria:
+To open a PPF account in India, one must fulfil the following PPF eligibility criteria:

 Documentation Required to Open a PPF Account